Empower Your Practice

 • Vital signs

-For example, if a patient has rheumatoid arthritis, the results of ultraphonophoresis, laser therapy, therapeutic exercises and peloidotherapy should be indicated in this section.
-Physioprophylaxis and different types of baths have been used to treat systemic scleroderma.
+For example, if a patient has rheumatoid arthritis, the objective results of laser therapy, therapeutic exercises, and manual techniques should be clearly listed here.

 Assessment section